yashims/CSharpScopeExtensions/README.md

 * It clear what about processing.

 # Things impossible
-I gave up transplant 'With', 'Run' and 'Apply'.
-Because, I have not idea that way to change 'this' context in lambda.
+I gave up porting 'With', 'Run' and 'Apply'.
+Because, I don't have idea that way to change 'this' context in lambda.